heala-io/heala-handbook/README.md

 ## Goals & Objectives

 It is important for the goals and objectives of the Heala tech team to align with the overall goals and objectives of the company.
-These may include:
+These include:

  - Developing and maintaining high-quality products that meet the needs of the company's users
  - Ensuring that the company's technology infrastructure is secure, scalable, and reliable